Definition

 Metabolic Effects

-Carbohydrate and Protein Metabolism:
+Carbohydrate and Protein Metabolism

 - Cortisol stimulates gluconeogenesis and glycogenolysis, raising blood glucose and exacerbating insulin resistance.